hawkrives/gobbldygook-area-data/README.md

 ### How do I get set up? ###

 - Clone: `git clone https://github.com/hawkrives/gobbldygook-area-data.git`
+- Install deps: `npm install`
+	- Clean up from `prepublish`, which gets run for some reason: `npm run clean`
 - Edit: If you want to update a file, update it, then send a pull request.

 ### To Publish on NPM